Helen Decardi-Nelson MBACP Reg. Counsellor

-I am an Integrative Counsellor with experience counselling adults, children and young people.
+Hi, I'm Helen, I am an Integrative Counsellor with experience counselling all ages.

 Adults, children and young people have come to me for counselling for all kinds of reasons, including; enhancing self esteem and confidence, relationship difficulties, bereavement, loss, management of anger, as well as issues such as depression and anxiety, traumatic and early life experiences.

-I believe that there is not a 'one size fits all' approach to counselling.
-Different individuals have different needs at different times, this 'unique-ness' means that I utilise a variety of different approaches.
-This tailored 'Integrative' approach draws on different schools of thought and ways of working to produce the most effective therapy for you.
+I believe that there is no one size fits all approach to counselling.
+Different individuals have different needs at different times, this unique-ness means that I utilise a variety of different approaches.
+This tailored integrative approach draws on different schools of thought and ways of working to produce the most effective therapy for you.

-Over time in a comfortable and safe space, children are able to open up, for instance through their art or role play, and as a result can better understand and cope with their feelings.
+Over time in a comfortable and safe space, children are able to open up, through their art or role play, and as a result can better understand and cope with their feelings.

 Training, qualifications & experience